Retiring Before 65

-Note that the following is an interpretation of the official, legally binding ASEBP insurance policies and plan documents available through your employer or by contacting us.
+Note that the following is a comprehensive summary of the official, legally binding ASEBP insurance policies and plan documents, which are available through your employer or by contacting us.

 Your Early Retirement benefits are the same health benefits you held with your employer—you’re simply extending your and your dependants’ coverage into retirement.

 If you retired prior to September 1, 2011 and enrolled in Early Retirement benefits Package 2, see Early Retirement Benefits Package 2 for details.

 Premiums are paid monthly by pre-authorized debit withdrawals on the 15th of every month.

 If you decide to return to work after you’ve already retired, here are a few things to keep in mind: